The Maier Museum of Art

 Arthur Dove was part of a modern approach to making art called abstraction in which the goal is not to show an accurate depiction of a visual reality but instead use shapes, colors, lines, and forms to create a composition.
 Dove’s Cow #1 invites the viewer to “find” the cow in the painting.

 Georgia O’Keeffe’s unique artistic vision or approach was to record abstract forms in nature and her surroundings.
-With exceptionally keen powers of observation, she recorded subtle nuances of color, shape, and light that enlivened her paintings, as seen in Yellow Cactus.
+With exceptionally keen powers of observation, she recorded subtle nuances of color, shape, and light that enlivened her paintings, as seen in Yellow Cactus

 In a series called “Altered Landscapes,” contemporary Native American artist (Tewa/Hopi) Michael Namingha creates abstract, photography-based works that juxtapose geometric shapes in bright neon colors against black-and-white aerial photographs of New Mexico.
-The compositions, mounted to shaped plexiglass to create the illusion of three-dimensional works, address the devastating effects of the oil and gas industries [non-renewable energy sources] on ancestral lands.
+The compositions, mounted to shaped acrylic to create the illusion of three-dimensional works, address the devastating effects of the oil and gas industries [non-renewable energy sources] on ancestral lands.
 Altered Landscape #2 depicts the eroded [erosion] hills and canyons in northern New Mexico, known as Bisti/De-Na-Zin Wilderness.
 Translated from the Navajo language, Bisti (Bis-tie) means “a large area of shale hills.”
 De-Na-Zin (Deh-nah-zin) comes from the Navajo word for “standing crane.”
 This unique landscape of sedimentary rock is renowned for its diverse and well-preserved fossil record.
 Georgia O’Keeffe visited this area many times between 1936-1949 and made several famous paintings of the landscape, which she called “Black Place.”

 Jacob Lawrence, one of America’s best-known African American artists, looked back to the Civil War era for inspiration when he created John Brown’s Arsenal, depicting the abolitionist’s famous Harpers Ferry, Virginia, uprising in an unexpected way.
 Lawrence grew up in Harlem during the Harlem Renaissance of the 1920s, an arts movement that was inspired by the Ashcan School and sought to combine realism, ethnic consciousness, and Americanism.